Relative p-adic Hodge theory: Foundations: Perfectoid spaces

-\begin{remark} One can formulate an analogue of Theorem~\ref{T:Galois cohomology2a} for \'etale $(c,d)$-local systems comparing a suitably modified \'etale cohomology to $H^1_{p^c \varphi^d}$ of the corresponding $\varphi$-module.
-As this statement is a formal consequence of the one given, and we have no particular use for it, we omit further details.
+\begin{remark} One can formulate an analogue of Theorem~\ref{T:Galois cohomology2a} for isogeny $(c,d)$-local systems comparing a suitably modified \'etale cohomology to $H^1_{p^c \varphi^d}$ of the corresponding $\varphi$-module.
+As this statement is a formal consequence of the one given, and we have no particular use for it, we omit further details. \end{remark}

-There is also an analogous result for \'etale $\Qp$-local systems on $\calM(A)$, but it is somewhat subtler (especially in the vanishing aspect for $i>1$); it is easiest to obtain it by going through the Fargues-Fontaine vector bundles interpretation.
-See Theorem~\ref{T:Galois cohomology2b}. \end{remark}